Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{Abell\,68}

-Abell\,68 (A68), located at $z=0.2546$, is optimized with a total of 12 systems (36 images and 42 lensing constraints), where 5 systems have spectroscopic redshifts and 7 unknown redshifts are optimized within the model.
-A total of 206 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 4 potentials to optimize the mass of the cluster.
-The final model has an rms of $0\farcs47$, and the mass enclosed within 200\,kpc and 500 kpc is $\sim1.50\times10^{14}M_{\odot}$ and $\sim4.59\times10^{14}M_{\odot}$, respectively.
+Abell\,68 (A68), located at $z=0.2546$, is optimized with a total of 12 lensed source galaxies (36 images and 42 lensing constraints), where 5 source galaxies have spectroscopic redshifts and 7 unknown redshifts are optimized within the model.
+A total of 206 cluster member galaxies are fitted with a scaling relation (as described in ~\autoref{sec.clustermemberselection}) optimizing 2 parameters.
+The reference luminosity $L^*$ used in this relation is from the BCG of the cluster (F814W = 17.94).
+The model uses four potentials to optimize the mass of the cluster.
+The final model has an rms of $0\farcs44$ , and the mass enclosed within 200\,kpc and 500 kpc is $\sim1.60\times10^{14}M_{\odot}$ and $\sim4.90\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraph.